erikli/juliasetup/README.md

 - `CuArrays` -- for GPU acceleration in `DifferentialEquations`
     - Just make the initial conditions a CuArray - `x0 = CuArray(x0)`
     - Need to first install CUDA toolkit (for NVIDIA cards only) from `https://developer.nvidia.com/cuda-toolkit`
+- `ProgressMeter` for nice progress meters on the REPL, also maybe look at the Juno editor progressbars
+- `CSV` for reading and writing `.csv` files
+    - Also depends on `DataFrames` and other friends that may be useful especially if you are from an `R` background